BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-ASCS/HA-for-SAP-(A)SCS.md

 ## 1. Overview

-This document describes how to achieve High Availability for SAP using SIOS Protection Suite for Linux VM.
+This document describes how to achieve High Availability for SAP, using the SIOS Protection Suite for a Linux VM.
 SIOS provides High Availability for SAP (A)SCS **with or without** shared storage.
-When shared storage is not available SIOS Datakeeper is used to replicate the volumes/disk between cluster nodes.
-SIOS Protection Suite can also be used with Azure NetApp Files which eliminates SIOS Datakeeper's need.
+When shared storage is not availble, SIOS Datakeeper is used to replicate the volumes/disks between cluster nodes.
+The SIOS Protection Suite can also used with Azure NetApp Files which eleminates the need for SIOS Datakeeper.

 ![ASCS](/99_images/Architecture_Diragram_ASCS.png)

-Each pair of servers are grouped into respective Availability Set as per the above Architecture Diagram.
+Each pair of servers are grouped into respective Availability Sets as per the above Architecture Diagram.
 Availability Zones can also be used.

 ![Availability Sets](/99_images/Availability-Sets.png)

-In the (A)SCS HA configuration shown below, The SAP System S4D's ASCS is running in Node-1 AZSUASCS1 using instance profile S4D_ASCS00_S4DASCS using virtual hostname and the SAP ERS is running in Node-2 AZSUASCS2 using the instance profile S4D_ERS10_azsuascs2 i.e., instance profile using local hostname.
+In the (A)SCS HA configuration shown below, The SAP System S4D's ASCS is running on the virutal hostname for Node-1 (S4DASCS) using the instance profile (S4D_ASCS00_S4DASCS) and the SAP ERS is running on the local hostname for Node-2 (AZSUASCS2) using the instance profile (S4D_ERS10_AZSUASCS2).
 The File System required to failover the SAP ASCS /usr/sap/S4D/ASCS00 is being replicated from Node-1 to Node-2.

 ![ASCS-SIOS](/99_images/Slide1.png)